"As Waldorf teachers, we must be true anthroposophists

 • Evolution of Religions and Esoteric Christianity

-• Astronomy, Astrology, Astrosoph
+• Astronomy, Astrology, Astrosophy

 These courses represent one curricular option.
 A second option delves less deeply into Anthroposophical doctrines; still, the courses in that option are also informed by Anthroposophical beliefs and practices (e.g., "Learning to See the Spirit in the Child" and "Evolution of Consciousness").
 [3-21-2012 http://www.steinercollege.edu/anthroposophy?q=node/1587]

-The seven Anthroposophical / astrological planetary seals
+Two of the seven Anthroposophical planetary seals

-— representing the seven sacred planets —
+— representing the sacred planets of astrology —

 Courses offered at the Sunbridge Institute [New York, USA] as part of their Waldorf teacher training program: